n0tnull/Adebar-wiki/Known Issues.md

 ## Backup of each app has to be confirmed separately
 Yes.
 That's a security measure so no stranger could simply connect an USB cable to your device and steal your data.
-I didn't yet check whether it's possible to at least temporarily disable that.
-If I do and find a way, you will find it with the other hints :)
+But there's a way to work around this restriction using „key events“.
+If you want to go this way, add `AUTO_CONFIRM=1` to your configuration file.

+## Backup passwords containing spaces causing issues
+Yes they will.
+For details, please see [this pull request](https://github.com/IzzySoft/Adebar/pull/12).
+As working around that issue is tricky at best, it's rather recommended to not use spaces in passwords at all.

 ## `packages.xml` (and/or other files) not retrievable